Think Long, Act Now

 Consider what’s most important.
 Do you need to have a specific sum of money set aside?
 Will you spend that money, or will it sit?
 Is there a date when you need to have that specific amount?
 Or maybe you just want to be sure you’re setting some aside each month (yes, even in college, before you have a job, you can think about retirement).
 Or maybe your goal isn’t about having money add up but instead, paying off a debt.

-Needed For Spending
+Needed For Spending Target

-Need $500 for your months’ worth of groceries—set a goal for it, and spend as you need!
+Need $500 for your months’ worth of groceries—set a target for it, and spend as you need!
 Not quite ready to budget for your full month of groceries?
 Set aside $100 each week.
 On the other hand, maybe you’d like to be prepared for your quarterly insurance payment, and have that repeat for you.
-Let the goals remind you where dollars will be needed this week, later this month, or even farther down the road.
+Let the targets remind you where dollars will be needed this week, later this month, or even farther down the road.

-Target Savings Balance
+Savings Balance Target

-Monthly Savings Builder
+Monthly Savings Builder Target

 Maybe your goal has to do with balances going down instead of up—you’re trying to pay off debt.
-Whether you set a specific time frame or not for this type of goal is up to you.
+Whether you set a specific time frame or not for this type of target is up to you.
 The key is making sure that you are maximizing your payoff amount without jeopardizing other priorities in your budget.

 Letting Money Sit.